unimarkup/specification/markup/inlines/boxes/inserts/README.md

       This inline element applies verbatim formatting to the content.

       **Note:** If the content contains a blank line, the alternative text must be used instead.
-In this case, the implementation should set a warning if the link was not empty.
+In this case, the implementation should set a warning.